Metallica: Some Kind of Monster: Band reactions

-Lars Ulrich reflected on the production, saying: “We were at a crossroads.
+Lars Ulrich reflected on the production: “We were at a crossroads.
 We had been really good at being able to compartmentalize a lot of this stuff.
 Suppress it with drinking or other extravagances.
 This was the first time we had to talk to each other, get to know each other and work stuff out.
 The cameras were there catching all of it.”

 The producers requested Dave Mustaine's approval to include footage of his 2001 meeting with Ulrich.
 Although Mustaine denied the request, he had earlier signed a release form giving the band and the producers the right to use the footage.
-Mustaine later claimed that this marked "the final betrayal" and that he has now given up hope of ever fully reconciling with his former bandmates.
-Although he received a measure of satisfaction at being included and acknowledged in the film as Metallica's original guitarist, Mustaine felt his interview footage was edited to portray him in a "less than flattering" manner.
-Responding to Mustaine's criticism, Ulrich said, "So put these three facts down, he was in our band for a year.
+Mustaine later claimed this marked "the final betrayal" and that he had given up hope of ever fully reconciling with his former bandmates.
+Although he received a measure of satisfaction at being included and acknowledged in the film as Metallica's original guitarist, Mustaine felt the footage was edited to portray him in a "less than flattering" manner.
+Responding to Mustaine's criticism, Ulrich said: "Put these three facts down: he was in our band for a year.
 He never played on a Metallica record [official release], and it was 22 years ago.
 It's pretty absurd that it still can be that big a deal."

 Mustaine eventually reconciled with Metallica.
 On June 16, 2010, Megadeth and Metallica played the first of what would end up being several shows with Slayer and Anthrax as the "big four of thrash metal", their first concert being in front of over 80,000 fans in Warsaw, Poland.
 The night before, the band members had a collective dinner described as "laid-back" and "enjoyable" by Mustaine, which began with Metallica bassist Robert Trujillo hugging Mustaine.

 The "Big Four" collective played their last concert on September 14, 2011, in New York City's Yankee Stadium.
 In February 2016, Mustaine reiterated that he felt open to more concerts and was not opposed to working with Metallica and others again, with only issues of timing and scheduling being in the way.